jilsco9/AleTrail/AleTrail/AleTrail.docc/AleTrail.md

 To run the app, ensure you have the latest Xcode 26 beta.
 Clone this repo, and run.

+To view documentation as intended, in Xcode, go to Product > Build Documentation.

 AleTrail uses the OpenBrewery API, which does not require an API key.

 ## Project Details